QBRC/multiTAP/nsclc_tutorial/README.md

     │   ├── nsclc_save_group178/
     │   │   └── nsclc_save_group178.pkl
 ```
+> [!Note]
+> An additional column `save_group` is used in NSCLC dataset as a single .pkl with 2000+ IMC cores were too memory intensive.

 1. `nsclc_tutorial/save_df_feature.py` reads in saved `.pkl` files and generates marker level summary.
 For each image, the binary positive expression dataframe and  cell coordinates are extracted.
 All patients with the same prefix (i.e. within the same save group) are saved to one `.csv`.